jjziets/GPU_FAN_OC_Manager/README.md

 # GPU_FAN_OC_Manager
 Here is a set of tools that can be used to manage the fans on a ubunut 20.04 system with cuda 12.

-This script is designed to manage the fan speed of your GPU.
+This script is designed to manage the fan speed of your nvidia GPUs.
 It does this by periodically running a script called `set_fan_curve` which adjusts the fan speed based on the given parameter (in this case, `65`) which is 65c target.

 ```